-Variable selection is a technique for selecting a subset of relevant covariates in constructing reliable statistical models.
-Many variable selection methods are based on the penalized likelihood or penalized estimating equations.
-Commonly used penalties include LASSO, ALASSO (adaptive lasso in Zou (2006)) SCAD, and Hard penalties.
-In longitudinal data analysis, Fu (2003) proposed the penalized generalized estimating equation with LASSO penalty.
-Other variable selection criteria include AIC and C_p , extended by Pan (2001) and Cantoni, Flemming, and Ronchetti (2005), respectively, to the case of longitudinal data under the framework of GEE.
+Variable selection is a technique of selecting a subset of relevant covariates for constructing reliable statistical models.
+Many popular variable selection methods are based on the penalized likelihood or penalized estimating equations.
+Commonly used penalties include, but not limited to, LASSO, ALASSO (adaptive lasso in Zou, 2006), SCAD and Hard penalties.
+In the scope of longitudinal data analysis, Fu (2003) proposed the penalized generalized estimating equation with LASSO penalty.
+Other variable selection criteria include AIC and C_p , which have been extended by Pan (2001) and Cantoni et al. (2005) respectively, to the case of longitudinal data under the framework of GEE.

-In contrast, little work has been done on covariance variable selection or identification.
-Jeng and Daye (2011) noticed that to curve the sparsity in the covariance matrix can improve the efficiency on mean estimation, especially in high dimensional problems, though their main objective was still the mean estimation.
-Within the framework of the joint mean and covariance model, Huang et al. (2006) proposed covariance selection and estimation via penalized normal likelihood.
-Kou and Pan (2011) proposed a penalized maximum likelihood method for the joint model that employed variable selection in both models simultaneously, the covariance matrix being treated as of equal importance as the mean.
+In contrast to the prosperous research on variable selection in the mean model, limited research work has been found for covariance variable selection or identification.
+Jeng and Daye (2011) noticed that to curve the sparsity in the covariance matrix can improve the efficiency on mean estimation, especially in high dimensional problems.
+They said their method was a marriage between covariance regularization and variable selection.
+However, their main objective still focused on the mean estimation while the positive definiteness of the covariance matrix cannot be guaranteed.
+Within the framework of the joint mean and covariance model, Huang et al. (2006) proposed covariance selection and estimation via the penalized normal likelihood, because they were aware that imposing a penalty would reduce the risk of using too many parameters to capture the dependence.
+Kou and Pan (2011) proposed a penalized maximum likelihood method for the joint model that they employed variable selection in both models simultaneously, in which the covariance matrix was treated as equal importance as the mean.

-In this paper, we develop a penalized robust estimating equations based method to select important explanatory variables.
-Simulation studies have shown that both the classical GEE and the joint mean and covariance model are sensitive to outliers, see details in He, Fung, and Zhu (2005) and Zheng, Fung, and Zhu (2013).
-Nevertheless, the discussion on robust variable selection methods has been limited.
-We consider the SCAD and ALASSO penalties, and show the oracle property of the proposed robust variable selection method.
-In data analysis, the robust variable selection procedure can provide standard errors for mean coefficients estimation, due to sensible covariance matrix modeling and the accommodation of outliers in both subject and observation levels.
+In this paper, we aim to develop a penalized robust estimating equations based method to select important explanatory variables that make a remarkable contribution to the joint mean and covariance model for longitudinal data analysis.
+It has been illustrated by simulation studies that both the classical GEE and the joint mean and covariance model are sensitive to outliers, see details in He et al. (2005) and Zheng et al. (2013).
+Nevertheless, the discussion on robust variable selection methods is relatively limited.
+We consider commonly used SCAD and ALASSO penalty, and show the oracle property of the proposed robust variable selection method.
+Simulation studies show that even a tiny contamination results in a poor performance in both the estimation and variable selection in the non-robust joint model, which verifies the necessity of robustification consideration.
+In real data analysis, the robust variable selection procedure has smaller standard errors for the mean coefficients estimation, for which two possible reasons may be attributed: sensible covariance matrix modeling plus accommodation of outliers in both subject and observation levels.
+Moreover, for outlier detection, we have found some outliers which have not been identified before.

 The remainder of this article is organized as follows.
-Section 2 describes the main model and its asymptotic properties.
-Simulation results are given in Section 3.
-In Section 4, we apply the proposed method to a hormone data set.
+Section 2 describes the main model and asymptotic properties.
+Simulation results with illustrations are given in section 3.
+In section 4, we implement the proposed method to a hormone data set.

-2. Robust Variable Selection in Joint Mean and Covariance Model

-2.1.
-Joint mean and covariance model
+2. Robust variable selection in joint mean and covariance model 2.1 Joint mean and covariance model

 Suppose that we have a sample of m subjects.
 Let $y_i = (y{i1}, \ldots, y{in_i})^T$ be the n_i repeated observations at time point $t_i = (t{i1}, \ldots, t{in_i})^T$ of the ith subject.
-Let $E(y_i) = \mu_i = (\mu{i1}, \ldots, \mu{in_i})^T$ and $Cov(y_i) = \Sigma_i$ be the $n_i \times 1$ mean vector and $n_i \times n_i$ covariance matrix of y_i , respectively.
+Denote $E(y_i) = \mu_i = (\mu{i1}, \ldots, \mu{in_i})^T$ and $Cov(y_i) = \Sigma_i$ as the $n_i \times 1$ mean vector and $n_i \times n_i$ covariance matrix of y_i respectively.